How to set your 2020 goals and actually stick to them

 Write it down

 According to research, goals that are documented are 42% more likely of being achieved then intangible goals.
-Choose a way to document your goals from year to year.
+A way to document your goals from year to year.
 Not only will you be more likely to accomplish your goals, but you will be able to look back on the progress you have made over the years.

 Use the SMART method.